implse/Data_Structure_Python/README.md

 Create a heap out of given array of elements.

-Input : an array usually unsorted, unordered.
+Input: an array usually unsorted, unordered.
-Output : an array that satisfies the heap property.
+Output: an array that satisfies the heap property.

 Balancing a heap is done by sift-up or sift-down operations (swapping elements which are out of order)